EMAIL ACCOUNTS

 KnowBe4 is a leading Security Awareness Training organization.
 It allows us to create a human firewall, which can protect us against malicious emails.
 The program consists of both a training campaign and simulated phishing attacks.
 The goals are to increase security awareness and decrease the number of clicks on malicious links.

-OIT is currently testing all employees once a month.
+OIT conducts simulated phishing attacks for all employees once a month.
 Clicking on one of the test links provides the user with an instructional website.
 If a user clicks on a link twice in a year they will be sent a training link for additional instruction.

-Employees will be required to complete annual security awareness training through the KnowBe4 platform.
+Employees will be required to complete annual security awareness training through the Workday Learn platform.
 See Policy 7-1 for additional information.

 EMAIL ENCRYPTION

-Email is a vulnerable method for sending information.
+Email is not considered a secure method for transmitting information.
 If email is sent over a public network, Wi-Fi, or even an internal network it may be intercepted and read.
 Encryption reduces the risk that information is readable before it reaches the destination.

 Confidential or sensitive information, such as credit card numbers and social security numbers, should never be sent or stored in email.
 Any other sensitive information, such as financial information or other PII should be sent using an encrypted method.
 Anyone sending sensitive information or PII should review policy 7-3 to ensure compliance with data requirements.